Posted on

 First, it’s important to understand how dogs normally keep cool.
 Humans produce sweat to regulate their body temperature.
 Did you know dogs produce sweat only from their paws?
 The main ways dogs keep cool are by panting, direct contact with a cool surface, and drinking water.

-What are the dangers of too much sun for our Service Dogs and Emotional Support Animals?
+What are the dangers of too much sun for our Service Dogs?

 No one likes the idea of walking around in the hot sun with a fur coat on.
 Our instinct might be to cut or even shave our dog’s coat to help them keep cool.
 Remember though, your dog’s fur protects them from the sun and stops their skin from drying out, so keep them clipped but don’t go too close to the skin.
 Just like humans, dogs can get skin cancer, so keep an eye on exposed areas such as their noses and the tips of their ears – and use a good vet-approved pet sunscreen for extra protection.
 Dogs with short, light-colored fur are especially prone to sunburn.